Job programmes for over-50s

 Jobs and Benefits office/JobCentre

-Jobs and Benefits offices/JobCentres provide help and advice on jobs and training for people who eligible for work.
+Jobs and Benefits offices/JobCentres provide help and advice on jobs and training for people eligible for work.
 An adviser at your local Jobs and Benefits office/JobCentre can discuss the type of work you want and training opportunities that may be available.

 Find a job now

-The Department for Employment and Learning's (DEL) JobCentreOnline website lets you look for jobs available throughout Northern Ireland. and the Careers Service website offers careers information to help you decide your career path.
+The Department for Employment and Learning's (DEL) JobCentreOnline website lets you search for jobs throughout Northern Ireland.
+The Careers Service offers careers information to help you decide your career path.